OctoPrint/octoprint.org/security/index.md

 - Theoretical attacks without proof of exploitability
 - Attacks that are the result of a third party library (these should instead be reported to the library maintainers)
 - Social engineering
-- Attacks involving physical access to a user's device, or involving a device or network that's already seriously compromised (eg man-in-the-middle).
+- Attacks involving physical access to a user's device, or involving a device or network that's already seriously compromised (eg man-in-the-middle, compromised SSH access, ...).
 - Attacks that require the user to install a malicious plugin
 - Attacks that require the user to install a malicious language pack
 - Attacks that require the user to expose their OctoPrint instance on the public internet or another hostile network
 - Attacks that the user can only perform on themselves
 - Attacks that require the user to have seriously misconfigured their OctoPrint instance
+- Attacks that require admin access to the OctoPrint instance

 ## Severity scoring